 Phuket is Thailand's largest island, and arguably the most famous.
-Blue waters, sandy beaches, great food, and diving are all part of the attraction.
+Blue waters, sandy beaches, spicy Thai cuisine, and excellent snorkeling and diving are all part of the appeal.
 Arriving from all over the world, travelers flock to Phuket for relaxation and adventure, and the island rates as one of the most popular destinations in Thailand.
-Part of the draw is that Phuket has an exceptional climate.
-The monsoon arrives here earlier than on the other side of the gulf, with rain only once or twice a day during this period.
+Phuket has an exceptional climate with warm, sunny days year-round.
+Monsoon season is usually mid-May through October, but it might only rain once or twice a day during this period.
 Phuket is also easy to access; it's a short one-hour flight from all the big-city attractions of Bangkok.

 See also: Where to Stay on Phuket Island

 1 Patong Beach